 Tool Type

 From reading this guide, you must have observed different tile removal tools—we have hand tools and power equipment.
-We manually operate the hand tools, while the power devices need electricity or a battery pack.
+Hand tools are manually operated, while the power devices need electricity or a battery pack.

 Understanding this will help you know the right tools that suit your project, and find the best flooring solution you need.